xcherryio/apis/goapi/xdbapi/docs/LocalQueueResult.md

 ### NewLocalQueueResult

-`func NewLocalQueueResult(status LocalQueueStatus, queueName string, ) *LocalQueueResult`
+`func NewLocalQueueResult(status CommandStatus, queueName string, ) *LocalQueueResult`

 NewLocalQueueResult instantiates a new LocalQueueResult object This constructor will assign default values to properties that have it defined,